DataComp-LM: In search of the next generation of training sets for language models: The DataComp for language models ( ) benchmark

 \rawpool is an unfiltered web-text corpus comprised of all \commoncrawl~\citep{commoncrawl} data prior to 2023.
 Based on \Cref{sec:text_extraction}, we re-extract text from HTML using \resiliparse~\citep{resiliparse1,resiliparse2} instead of using \commoncrawl's pre-extracted text. \rawpool contains \numpooldocuments documents (370TB after gzip compression), resulting in \numpooltokens GPT-NeoX~\citep{neox} tokens.
 See \Cref{appx:common-pool} for additional details.

 \smallsec{Decontamination.} Test set samples often contaminate language model training sets~\citep{c4_ai2,Yang2023RethinkingBA,Elazar2023WhatsIM}; however, the effect of such samples on downstream performance remains largely unclear~\citep{Lee2021DeduplicatingTD,soldaini2024dolma,gpt4}.
 To allow researchers to better understand contamination, we release decontamination tooling instead of decontaminating \rawpool directly.
-Our tools are based on \citet{Lee2021DeduplicatingTD} and allow participants to examine their datasets for overlap with our test sets.
+First, as used in \Cref{sec:decontamination}, we implement our own decontamination process for two popular tasks, MMLU and Hellaswag \citep{mmlu, hellaswag}.
+Second, we provide tooling based on \citet{Lee2021DeduplicatingTD} to examine datasets for overlap with \textit{all} of our test sets.
 We ask all submissions to disclose a decontamination report and avoid using highly-contaminated data.
 For the highest scoring submissions, we plan to specifically evaluate them for contamination.
-In \Cref{sec:decontamination}, we apply our tools to \rawpool and evaluate whether contamination affects our models.